Dhiraj03/EVote/README.md

 A decentralized and transparent Blockchain-based voting application, built with Flutter as the UI framework, a Solidity Smart contract as the Backend and MaticVigil Sidechain as the Database (Blockchain).

+## Issues with the Current System of Voting
+1. Voting in most democratic states and organizations all over the world has been a largely centralized activity, with immense trust and faith placed in the hands of a small number of powerful people.
+2. Absence of a robust and secure authentication system for voters (like a biometric system).
+3. Security issues with respect to the manipulation of EVMs - Rigging in elections is a major threat to democracy.
+4. Another factor that negatively impacts the current system of Voting is the associated costs and other resources.
+For example, it was estimated that the Indian Lok Sabha Elections of 2019 cost $7 billion.
+5. Both Digital Voting using EVMs and the Paper Ballot system have drawbacks - reliability, verifiability and security.

 ## Running the Flutter App
 1. Clone the repo.
 2. Download the necessary packages required by Flutter by running `flutter pub get`.